-If growing up with anime, video games, kaiju flicks and other interests of the like that are suddenly mainstream now but would have made you a social pariah in high school has taught me anything, it’s that Japan has the monopoly on robots.
+If growing up with anime and video games has taught me anything, it’s that Japan has the monopoly on robots.
 That being said, where the heck are the robots in Tokyo?
-I mean schoolgirls, Pikachu, vending machines and strange appropriations of English?
+I mean schoolgirls, Pikachu, and awesome vending machines?
 Sure.
 You can’t turn around without bumping into those Japanese staples.
 But where are the rock ’em, sock ’ems?
 Where can a cheapo shake hands with a real-life future mechanical overlord?
 Here are five featured ‘bots in the big city—and a few bonuses besides.

 Regardless, you can check out Pepper for free at flagship Softbank shops in Ginza and Omotesando, as well as occasionally rolling around Labi Department stores and random other places.
 We even saw one outside a travel agency in Shibuya Station.

 Remember this little guy?
 It’s been 17 years since Asimo was unveiled to the public, and I got to say, I’m beginning to lose my interest.
-Back in 2000 we were all flipping out over the thought of having our own little robot butler astronauts walking around, but now it’s 2017.
+Back in 2000, we were all flipping out over the thought of having our own little robot butler astronauts walking around, but now it’s 2018.
 I’m jaded from Call of Duty and iPhones.
-What can Asimo possibly do now that could—holy crap he can open bottles!
+What can Asimo possibly do now that could—holy moly he can open bottles!
 Well, I’m sold.
 Bring on retirement if it means mini-cosmonaut here making trips to the fridge for me.

-Asimo can be found showing off for free at the Honda Welcome Plaza in Aoyama, and according to online reviews the Go-bot is a technological wonder to witness.
-Demos and picture ops are normally 13:30 and 15:00 on weekdays, and 11:00, 13:30 and 15:00 on Saturdays (with just the 11:00 show on Sundays), but you should check the calendar of events just to be safe.
+Asimo can be found showing off for free at the Honda Welcome Plaza in Aoyama, and according to online reviews, the Go-bot is a technological wonder to witness.
+Demos and picture ops are normally 1:30pm and 3pm on weekdays, and 11am, 1:30pm and 3pm on Saturdays (Sundays vary, but often only have the 11am slot), but you should check the calendar of events just to be safe.

 3. The Miraikan National Museum of Science and Innovation

 The Miraikan National Science Museum in Odaiba boasts a number of fantastic exhibitions dealing in robotic and earth sciences.
-The aptly named Robot World features the aforementioned Asimo, robotic vehicles, interactive humanoids, and even a robotic baby seal because of course Japan has a cute baby robotic seal.
+The aptly named Create Your Future exhibit features the aforementioned Asimo, robotic vehicles, interactive humanoids, and even a robotic baby seal because of course Japan has a cute baby robotic seal.
 After comforting your new mechanical pinniped friend, you can experience the horrors of uncanny valley in Android: What is Human?
 To which I answer, who even knows anymore?
 We just stepped out of Wall-E and straight into West World.

-The exhibit features advanced robotic androids so lifelike that they would make Deckard nervous.
-Kodomoroid is a robot resembling a human child having escaped from a mental ward, which continuously recites world news in multiple languages with a “detached voice.”
-Which is really what you want to look for in murderbots.
+The exhibit features advanced robotic androids so lifelike that they would make Harrison Ford in Blade Runner nervous.
+Take Kodomoroid for example, the child android that stepped straigt out of a psychological horror film, which continuously recites world news in multiple languages with a “detached voice.”
+Which is really what you want to look for in a scary murder-bot.
 Another is Otonaroid, an android that can be operated by visitors while other guests attempt small talk.
 This is “free conversation mode.”
-The museum calls the mode in which she silently stares at you making subtle facial expressions “normal” mode.
+The museum calls the mode in which she silently stares at you with subtle facial expressions as “normal” mode.

 Finally, complete your nightmare by caressing an emotionless and limbless baby crash test dummy named Telenoid, whose neutral appearance “enables people who communicate with it to feel that they are with anyone they wish.”